JordanMicahBennett/EINSTEIN-BLACK-HOLE-PHOTOGRAPH-ENHANCEMENT/README.md

 The power of Science overall
 ==
-Katie's work also marks yet another way to further validate Einstein's General relativity theory.
+Katie's work also marks yet another way to further validate Einstein's General Relativity theory.
 This is another chance to see how magnificent Einstein really was.

 Something to remember